 Ginnifer Mastarone, Ph.D.

 Ginnifer Mastarone is a social scientist who specializes in human-computer interaction.
 Her work centers around the usability and usefulness of Health Information Technologies (HIT) in operational settings.
 Another arm of her research is the evaluation of decision aid tools that facilitate patients as they learn about medical conditions, treatment options, and engage in shared decision-making with their providers.
 As an OFDIR Fellow, Ginnifer was a Health Services Research Informatics Fellow at the Portland VA Health Care System where she worked closely with Dr. Kathleen Carlson to evaluate the barriers and facilitators to Prescription Drug Monitoring Program use and with Dr. Blake Lesselroth on quality improvement initiatives.
 In her time at OHSU she contributed greatly to the design, implementation and evaluation of software applications to improve patient access to health services.
 She also worked with the National Office of Human Factors Engineering to develop a user experience (UX) Toolkit to improve informatics across the VA and has been very involved with implementing health care programs using applied social science techniques.
-She has now brought that skill and expertise to a new position at AnswerLab.
+She previously worked at AnswerLab and now is at Facebook as a Mixed Methods UX Researcher.
 Feel free to connect with Dr. Mastarone on LinkedIn.

 Oscar Miranda-Dominguez, Ph.D.